franchesoni/hitl_annotation/system_arch/data.md

 - Coordinate semantics: All coordinates for points and bboxes are integers representing parts per million of the image dimension. `col01`/`width01` are ppm of image width; `row01`/`height01` are ppm of image height.
 Range: 0..1,000,000.
 - Probabilities: For label predictions, `probability` is an integer ppm (0..1,000,000).
 ML writers MUST round floats to nearest ppm; readers MUST divide by 1,000,000 when float is needed.
 Range clamp: [0, 1_000_000].
 - Single source of truth: `sample_filepath` exists only in `samples`.
 Child tables store `sample_id`.
 APIs expose the image filepath for user convenience via the `X-Image-Filepath` response header on image endpoints.
+- Skip annotations: stored with `type='skip'` and an internal sentinel class; API and export responses surface `class=null` plus `skipped=true` to mark them explicitly.
 - Mask safety and URL mapping:
   - Storage: `predictions.mask_path` stores a filesystem path to the mask artifact on disk, typically under `session/preds/`.
 Store either a full absolute path (preferred for unambiguous identification) or a path relative to the session root (e.g., `preds/<file>.png`).
   - API exposure (masks): Image responses expose mask predictions via headers as relative URL paths using `X-Predictions-Mask` (see `system_arch/api.md`).
 The backend maps a stored `mask_path` to a URL under a fixed, sandboxed route (e.g., `/preds/<file>.png`).
 Absolute filesystem paths for masks MUST NOT be sent to clients.